grafana/Grafana-Alloy-for-Beginners/README.md

 ```

 In this section, we will be using the `discovery.http` component to ping an HTTP within our lab envirohment in charge of finding targets: "http://service-discovery/targets.json"

-In our case, this http endpoints are aware of all instances of loki, tempo, mimir, and pyroscope databases that are currently running within our environment
+This http endpoints are aware of all instances of loki, tempo, mimir, and pyroscope databases that are currently running within our environment

 We will use a `prometheus.scrape` component to scrape metrics from the discovered targets.